- Export Administration Regulations (EAR); U.S. Department of Commerce

 - Assist the PI in developing a technology control plan for research that requires it

 - Apply for export licenses, commodity jurisdiction and commodity classification requests

 - Advise and assist with record keeping for export controlled activities

 - Provide assistance to PIs in reviewing terms of sponsored program agreements, material transfer agreements and other non- monetary agreements to identify restrictions on publication and dissemination of research results.
 The will also flag such restrictions in agency requests for proposals

 - Provide assistance to PI in identifying international components of sponsored program agreements, identifying potential export control issues in the proposed international component

-- Communicate identified potential export control issues to the PI and the Director of Export Compliance
+- Communicate identified potential export control issues to the PI and the Export Control Officer

 - Coordinate any changes in awards that necessitate a re-review of the project for export controls